-• The Federal Student Aid Feedback System is available to file a complaint, report suspicious aid activity, or provide feedback about the federal student aid process, system or federal student aid programs, federal loan servicers, collection agencies or school financial aid administration, marketing and recruitment practices, or the misrepresentation of facts.
+• The Federal Student Aid Feedback System is available to file a complaint, report suspicious aid activity, or provide feedback about the federal student aid process, system or federal student aid programs, federal loan The mission of York University is to transform lives through Christ-centered education and to equip students for lifelong service to God, family and society.

+servicers, collection agencies or school financial aid administration, marketing and recruitment practices, or the misrepresentation of facts.